 Vertical farming has many great advantages over traditional farming.

 Vertical farms have the ability to produce more crops than the traditional farm.

-This is due to the fact that produce and crops aren’t affected by conditions like weather, temperatures, and daylight.
+This is because produce and crops aren’t affected by conditions like weather, temperatures and daylight.
 This allows for produce to grow fully and then be replaced without seasonal conditions.

 Reduced labor costs

 Labor has always been a pain point for many industries, but especially in agriculture, where there is currently a labor shortage.